Aurascape Launches the AI Security Platform for the Agentic Enterprise

 Securely Build and Run AI Apps & Agents

 Aurascape now adds the core capabilities organizations need to secure how AI is built and how agentic systems operate in production.
 Aurascape now provides discovery of MCP servers and tool calls, giving security teams direct visibility into the systems agents can reach, the tools exposed to them, and the actions they are attempting to take.
+Gartner forecasts that 40% of enterprise applications will be integrated with task-specific AI agents by the end of 2026, up from less than 5% in 2025 (Gartner, August 2025), making this kind of discovery capability increasingly critical.

 Before release, Aurascape helps teams test custom AI applications and agents to uncover weaknesses, validate behavior, and identify risks before deployment.
 After release, Aurascape protects live AI interactions with guardrails against toxic or unsafe outputs, jailbreak and role-play bypass attempts, prompt injection and instruction override, code injection via LLM completions, misinformation, and policy violations.
 Aurascape also adds Code Path and CVE Detection so teams can identify exploitable weaknesses in the code, dependencies, and surrounding application logic that support those AI systems.